Aissac/radiant-database-mailer-extension/README.md

     </r:mailer:form>

 Look at the Mailer Extension README for information on how to configure mail delivery.

+If you set `save_to_database` to false in the Mailer config, saving to the database is skipped and just mail delivery takes place.
+Example (in the `mailer` part of the page):

+    subject: From the website of Whatever
+    from: noreply@example.com
+    redirect_to: /contact/thank-you
+    save_to_database: false
+    recipients:
+      - one@one.com
+      - two@two.com

 Fields that are not specified by `DATABASE_MAILER_COLUMNS` are silently ignored.